NetizenCorp/OpenVAS-Docker/Readme.md

 ```

 ## Installation for ARM 64-Bit Based Operating Systems
-First, install docker and docker-compose on your Linux system.
+First, install the required packages, docker, and docker-compose on your Linux system.
 After installation, apply permissions to a user(s) that will use docker. ${USER} is the username of the user(s).
 ```bash
 sudo apt update
 sudo apt install -y apt-transport-https ca-certificates curl software-properties-common docker.io docker-compose